THE AMERICAN ASSOCIATION OF

 ARTICLE X. OFFICERS

-Section 2.
-Officers shall serve for a term of two (2) years and are eligible for up to and including three (3) consecutive two (2) year terms.
-Term of office shall begin on July 1.
+c.
+Officers shall serve for a term of two (2) years and are eligible for up to and including three (3) consecutive two (2)-year terms.
+Terms of office shall begin on July 1.

-Section 3.
-Each office may be filled by an officer or co-officers.
-Each office shall have one vote per office.
+f.
+Each office may be filled with an officer or co-officers.

 a.
-Officers shall perform the duties prescribed by these bylaws, and by the rules of policies and procedures adopted by the Executive Team, and by the current edition of Robert’s Rules of Order Newly Revised.
+Officers shall perform the duties prescribed by these bylaws and by the policies and procedures adopted by the Executive Team.

 b.
-The President/ Executive Team shall be the official representative for the Affiliate and shall be responsible for submitting such reports and forms as required by AAUW.
+The President, or the Executive Team in the absence of a president, shall be the official representative for the Affiliate and shall be responsible for submitting such reports and forms as required by AAUW.

 c.
 The Vice Presidents shall perform such duties as the Executive Team shall direct and as specified in branch policies and job descriptions.

 d.
-The Secretary shall record and keep minutes of all Executive Team, membership, and special meetings, and make available the minutes of each meeting of the Executive Team within two weeks after the meeting.
+The Secretary shall record and keep minutes of all Executive Team, Membership, and Special Meetings and make available the minutes of each meeting within two weeks after the meeting.

 e.
 The Finance Officer shall be responsible for collecting, distributing, and accounting for the funds of the Affiliate and for meeting specific deadlines.